colobot/colobot/src/app/README.txt

 src/app

-Contains the main class of the application and joystick module (to be incorporated into application module once using SDL).
+Contains the main class of the application.